FireRat666/shorter/README.md

 ## Future Ideas
 *   **Two-Factor Authentication (2FA)**: Enhance admin panel security by requiring a second factor (e.g., TOTP) for login.
 *   **Abuse Reporting**: Add a form, protected by a captcha, for users to report links that violate the Terms of Service.
+*   **Data Visualization**: Add charts to the statistics page to visualize recent activity.
+*   **Pagination**: Implement pagination for data-heavy tables in the admin panel, such as the "Top Links" list.

 ## License